 Height and Weight: 6’0″ and 150 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Blue eyes
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Blue eyes

 Clothing/Jewelry Description: A black/white striped jacket, a t-shirt, blue jeans, and boots and a Accutron watch

 NCMEC Number: 602923